KasperSK/docker-itifn/Workshop 1 Configuring IPv4 and IPv6.md

 ## Creating and Setting up the Laboratory
 The same GNS3 project is used for all experiments.
 The first pstep is to create the project.
  * Start GNS3 and push ok to create the project
- * Add an Ethernet Switch, two Clients, and a Router
+ * Add an Ethernet Switch, two Nodes, and a Router
  * Connect them as below

     ![Project](/resources/Project.png)

  * Save the project
  * Start all devices, wait until all links are green
  * Right click a link, and choose start capture, Wireshark should start